 Late applications for bachelor's studies with foreign educational qualifications

-The application deadline for the spring semester 2022 elapsed on 30 November 2021.
-Late applications for bachelor's degree programs without admission restrictions are possible, on written request, until 5 January 2022 if the online application with all the required documents has been submitted by the deadline.
+The application deadline for the fall semester 2023 elapsed on 30 April 2023.
+Late applications for bachelor's degree programs without admission restrictions are possible, on written request, until 31 July 2023 if the online application with all the required documents has been submitted by the deadline.
 If admission is dependent on further conditions (e.g. on the Complementary Examination of Swiss higher education institutions), late applications are not possible.
 In addition to the normal application fee of CHF 100, an additional fee of CHF 150 is payable for late applications.
 Submission of a late application does not entitle the applicant to admission.

 The request must include the following information: